Contact

 • Evenly divide salad ingredients and layer in each of the four jars.
 Top with green onion and sprinkle pecans and cranberries, if desired.
 Pour an equal amount of dressing over each jar, seal and refrigerate until ready to go.
 Add the cheese when you eat the salad.

-• Double the amount of cooked split peas and freeze in an airtight container for up to 6 months for the future.
+• Feel free to cook double the amount of split peas and freeze the extras in an airtight container for up to 6 months for the future.

 • Diced apple can be used in place of the grapes.